Does Pepper Spray expire?

 Oh, so you've got a pepper spray tucked away for safety?
 Smart move!
 But wait—did you ever wonder if that little canister has an expiration date?
 Yup, just like your favorite snack, pepper spray doesn't last forever.

-Pepper spray does expire as its active ingredient oleoresin capsicum, deteriorates over time, hence pepper spray has a shelf life of 2-4 years.
+Pepper spray does expire mainly because its propellant deteriorates over time.
+Additionally, the solvent that the active ingredient, oleoresin capsicum is dissolved in, might also leak, hence pepper spray has an effective shelf life of 2-4 years from date of manufacturing.
 Always check the expiration date written on your pepper spray canister and it is recommended to replace your pepper spray every 18 months to ensure maximum protection when you need it the most.

 How long does pepper spray last before it expires

-Pepper spray doesn't last forever.
-It has a shelf life of two to five years, depending on the brand.
+Pepper spray has a shelf life of two to five years, depending on the brand.
 But here's a pro tip: most types only keep their full strength for about two years from the date they were made.

 After that, they might start losing pressure, which means they won't work as well when you really need them.
 So, if you're counting on your pepper spray for safety, it's best to replace it every 1 to 1.5 years just to be safe.